 Islamic Studies Minor Courses

-View a comprehensive list of our fall 2021 course offerings along with course descriptions on our Course Gallery (PDF) or view our ClassInfo list, which provides detailed information on all of our courses.
+View a comprehensive list of our Spring 2022 course offerings along with course descriptions on our Course Gallery (PDF) or view our ClassInfo list, which provides detailed information on all of our courses.

 For the past 1500 years, Jewish and Muslim communities have interacted with each other, across the Middle East and North Africa.
 The historical relationship between Muslims and Jews has been characterized by some as a symbiotic, pluralistic, harmony; others portray it as a state of perpetual tension.
 Today, Muslim-Jewish relations continue to hold the potential for both friction and friendship, conflict and co-operation.
 This course examines social and cultural interactions between Muslims and Jews from the 18th century to the present (focusing on the Ottoman Empire, North Africa, and Central Asia), and the impact of nationalism and decolonization on Jewish-Muslim relations.
 Finally, we will explore the legacy and evolution of Muslim-Jewish relations today on a global scale.

 This lecture and discussion course offers an introduction to the art and architecture on the Indian subcontinent.
 Resisting the impossible task of covering everything, we will instead hone in on specific objects in order to understand them in their broader cultural, religious, and social contexts.
 We will trace the ways in which common themes and problems appear in different art forms and in different places, and we will discover the ways in which seemingly disparate styles and objects may be productively understood in conversation with each other.